hungptit/java-experiments/slides/java.optimization.tips.md

 ---
 # #4 - Build performance test suite for your services/apps

+--

-* Use automated performance tests to detect performance regression in your CI.
+- Use automated performance tests to detect performance regression in your CI.

+--

+- Run your performance test regularly to detect performance issue as early as you can.

 ---
 # #5 - Troubleshooting

 --

 - Tackle the biggest bottleneck first.

+--

+- Do not make any assumption. **You have to measure it.**

 ---
 # #6 - Asynchronous vs Synchronous services